ndom91/briefkasten-docs/docs/docs/development.md

 }
 ```

+In addition, to use a SQLite database, you'll have to remove the `@db.Text` annotations in the `schema.prisma` file, as that is Postgres specific.

+You can do this with one command like so: `sed -i 's/@db.Text//g' prisma/schema.prisma`
 :::

 If you want to setup any OAuth login provider, you'll also want to add either the `GITHUB_ID`/`GITHUB_SECRET` or the Google keys.
 Please see the [NextAuth.js docs](https://next-auth.js.org/providers/github) for more details on how exactly to set that up.